-Our key prevention safety messages were shared across various social media platforms, and we reached the following number of people:
+Our key prevention safety messages were shared across various social media platforms, and we reached the following number of people;

-- Facebook: Posts Reached 331,518 users.
-Engagement with 43,983 users. - Instagram: Posts viewed by 27,609 users - Next Door: Posts were seen by 153,616 users.
+- Facebook posts reached 331,518 users and there was engagement with 43,983 users, - Instagram posts viewed by 27,609 users, and - Next Door posts were seen by 153,616 users.

 The most popular prevention post on Next Door was an air fryer incident and appropriate safety messaging.
+On Facebook this was viewed by 121,926 users.
+Other top posts were Wheat Bag and E-bike safety messages.

+The Media Team launched a campaign 'Unplug to Unwind' which focused on electrical safety.
+This had relevance in the run up to Christmas highlighting safety messages such as overloading sockets, switching off Christmas lights and charging of items such as scooters, laptops, etc.

-On Facebook this was viewed by 121,926 users. - 2.3 KLOE 3: How effective are we at protecting the public through the regulation of fire safety?
+2.3 KLOE 3: How effective are we at protecting the public through the regulation of fire safety?